 A urinary tract infection (UTI) occurs when bacteria enters the urinary tract.
-The kidneys and urinary tracts expand during pregnancy, causing the urine to flow slower and risking urinary tract infections and kidney infections to occur easier.
-Pregnant women with urinary tract infection are treated with antibiotics as it may cause early labour, low birth weight and risk developing into kidney infection.
-Contact your midwife or the health care centre if you suspect you have a urine tract infection
+The kidneys and urinary tracts expand during pregnancy, causing the urine to flow slower and increasing the risk of urinary tract infections and kidney infections.
+Pregnant women with a urinary tract infection are treated with antibiotics as the condition may cause early labour, low birth weight and risk developing into kidney infection.
+Contact your midwife or the health care centre if you suspect you have a urinary tract infection

 Common symptoms of urinary tract infection are:

 - Contractions.
 Contractions can be the first and only symptom of bacteria in the urine.

 - The need to urinate often, which is a difficult symptom to detect as most pregnant women urinate more often without having a urinary tract infection.